-As of January 2019, the maximum term of the 30 per cent ruling and the tax-free reimbursement of actual extraterritorial costs have been reduced from eight to five years.
+- As of January 2019, the maximum term of the 30 per cent ruling and the tax-free reimbursement of actual extraterritorial costs have been reduced from eight to five years. - From 1 January 2023 onwards, a choice has to be made each year whether actual ET costs are to be reimbursed or if the 30 per cent ruling will be applied.
+It will not be possible to change the decision during the calendar year.